beego/beego-doc/docs/en-US/developing/web/router/ctrl_style/README.md

 - If `RouterCaseSensitive` is `false`, then one route will be registered, `api/user/helloworld/*`.

-Here we can summarize the rules of a general nature: **When we use `AutoPrefix`, the registered route matches the pattern `prefix/ctrlName/methodName`. **
+Here we can summarize the rules of a general nature: **When we use `AutoPrefix`, the registered route matches the pattern `prefix/ctrlName/methodName`.**

 ## Manual

-If we don't want to use `AutoRoute` or `AutoPrefix` to register routes, because both of them depend on the name of the `Controller` and also on the name of the method.
+Maybe we don't want to use `AutoRoute` or `AutoPrefix` to register routes, because both of them depend on the name of the `Controller` and also on the name of the method.
 We may expect more flexibility.

-In this scenario, we might consider say, using manual registration to register routes one by one.
+In this scenario, we might consider using manual registration to register routes one by one.

 In v2.0.2 we introduced a completely new way of registration: